leandrocotsa/galga-updater-v2/README.md

 ```sh
 python ./galga-client.py
 ```
 The application will fetch the images from the node app and display them in the screen.
-It will periodically check for new images (every 5 minutes).
+It will periodically check for new images (every 10m seconds, but you can change the periodicity by changing the value of `FETCH_PERIODICITY` inside `galga-client.py`).

 <p align="center">
   <img src="https://github.com/leandrocotsa/galga-updater-v2/blob/main/imgs/preview.jpg?raw=true" width="700" />